rposcro/tbot-panel/README.md

 * For staging dockerized build use: `ng build --configuration=staging --baseHref=/tbot/panel`
 * For production dockerized build use: `ng build --configuration=production --baseHref=/tbot/panel`

-When selected project version (staging or production) is built, use `docker build -t tbot-panel .` to build docker image.
+When selected project version (staging or production) is built, use `./build-docker.sh` to build docker image and export importable binary.

 ## Running unit tests